 If buying ETH via a centralized exchange, it’s most likely that any purchased assets will automatically be stored within a native exchange wallet.
 While convenient, this is not the safest way to store Ethereum and it is generally recommended long-term holders transfer their tokens into an independent wallet.
 There are two main wallets to choose from:

 - Hot wallets.
 A hot wallet is any cryptocurrency wallet that is connected to the internet.
 This includes pretty much any wallet hosted on an exchange.
 However, third-party non-custodial wallets are very popular in the blockchain world and give control over crypto assets back to the investor.
 There are a lot of hot wallets for ETH traders to choose from, whether it be a browser extension or desktop/mobile application.
 Although non-custodial wallets give investors control over their assets, they still aren’t the safest option for storing ETH.
 As they are constantly connected to the blockchain, this leaves them vulnerable to hacks and other exploits.
 Metamask and AtomicWallet are two of the more popular third-party wallets.
+Read our Metamask review for more information on its safety.

 - Cold wallets.
 A cold wallet is a cryptocurrency wallet that does not rely on a connection to the internet.
 They often take the form of a USB dongle or other similar hardware.
 Admittedly, storing ETH in a cold wallet can be inconvenient, as it takes much longer to send, receive and sell tokens when compared to a hot wallet.
 However, the extra security is worth it, especially for high-volume investors.
-The Ledger Nano series is one of the best cold storage wallets on the market.
+The Ledger Nano series is one of the best Ethereum wallets on the market.

 Ethereum can be easily purchased from a range of reputable exchanges and brokers including Coinbase, Binance, eToro, and more.
 The “best” place to buy Ethereum will depend entirely on the investor’s specific cryptocurrency needs which can include supported payment methods, deposit fees, purchasing limits, trading and withdrawal fees.